JanDeDobbeleer/oh-my-posh/docs/docs/segment-shell.md

 ## Properties

-- custom_text: `object` - custom glyph/text to use in place of specified shell names (case-insensitive)
+- mapped_shell_names: `object` - custom glyph/text to use in place of specified shell names (case-insensitive)